What is Postpartum Depression? Symptoms & Treatments

 You should take them for a long as your GP advises as if you stop too soon it may return.
 Most people struggle with a few symptoms for the first 2 weeks – such as nausea.

 After your body has got used to them they will start to work and you’ll feel much better.
 They take two to four weeks to kick so give them a chance.
 Usually the first couple of weeks will suck but I promise you it’s gets so much better – just hang on in there.
+There have been major studies that show that antidepressants do work with treating depression so please do consider them as an option.

 Eating a healthy diet and exercise can really help recovery from postpartum depression.
 It’s also good to take a break from your childcare duties and have some you time.
+Practising self care for mums is a must.

 Make time for yourself to rest and get a good nights sleep.
 If you’re having trouble sleeping make an appointment with your GP.